auth0/docs/articles/client-platforms/cyclejs/01-login.md

 ### 4. Configure secure calls to your API

-To configure secure calls to the API you are creating<%= configuration.api ? ' on ' + configuration.api : '' %>, you need to decorate all your newly secured component's http calls with the [JWT token](/jwt) that has been stored in `localStorage`.
-To do that, you can set a decorator that will be called on each http request and where you can add the `Authorization` header.
+To configure secure calls to the API you are creating<%= configuration.api ? ' on ' + configuration.api : '' %>, you need to decorate all your newly secured component's HTTP calls with the [JSON Web Token](/jwt) that has been stored in `localStorage`.
+To do that, you can set a decorator that will be called on each HTTP request and where you can add the `Authorization` header.

 ${snippet(meta.snippets.securize)}